ocaml/dune/MIGRATION.md

 ### dune-project files

-These are a new kind of files.
+These are a new kind of file.
 With Jbuilder, projects used to be identified by the presence of at least one `<package>.opam` file in a directory.
-This will still be supported until July 2019, however has Jbuilder evolved it became clear that we needed project files, so Dune introduces `dune-project` files to mark the root of projects.
+This will still be supported until July 2019, however as Jbuilder evolved it became clear that we needed project files, so Dune introduces `dune-project` files to mark the root of projects.